ivan-hc/ArchImage/README.md

 This allows you to use the latest programs from Arch Linux and AUR on every distribution, old or newer.

+Being this a container into an AppImage, it has its own "bubblewrap" to work using its inbuilt resources, including GLIBC, so it can run also on 10+ years old GNU/Linux distributions.

 ------------------------------------------
 - [Installation](#installation)
 - [Usage](#usage)